 Explores types of retail, strategic planning and operational management.
 Emphasizes the analysis of the target market, how to develop retail marketing mix elements, and the review of store planning techniques.
 Includes how the retailing environment is changing and the impact of technology and government regulations.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement; placement into MTH 65 or MTH 98.
+Prerequisite: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.